axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-04-radical-companies-faq.markdown

  <p>The metrics that are important to the business continue to be important to the company and co-owners will want to look at these metrics, question the results, etc. For example, if I didn&rsquo;t come through on something I promised to do that was critical to these indicators, then we&rsquo;ll have to figure out why it didn&rsquo;t happen and what could we have done differently to make it happen.
 These conversations may get heated, and voices may be raised.
 There is no avoiding difficult decisions and hard conversations.</p>

 <h1 style="font-size:30px; ">And strategy?</h1>
- <p>As far as the company&rsquo;s strategy, maybe everybody gets involved and comes up with it.
-It is small companies that are the way it goes anyway.
+ <p>As far as the company&rsquo;s strategy, in a small company maybe everybody gets involved and comes up with one.
 In a larger company, a few people may prove better at strategy and they can lead it.
-No matter, other co-owners can always bring their opinions or data to bear.</p>
+No matter, other co-owners can always bring their opinions or data to bear..</p>

 <h1 style="font-size:30px; ">Stock shares don&rsquo;t count?
 Really?</h1>
  <p>Stock counts when a company is sold, either to another business or to the public market.
 It is unlikely that a <span class='_paradigm'>Radical</span> company will be sold, but if it is, the total amount of money paid for the company would be distributed according to the distribution of the <span class='_paradigm'>RAD</span>s.</p>